ravermeister/ci-runner/readme.md

 ## Remove Access to LAN for the Container
-To further harden the Isolation, the Docker compose uses a separate bridge Network with a pre-defined name `ci-bridge-net`, you can verify this with the `ip a` command.
+To further harden the Isolation, the [docker-compose](https://gitlab.rimkus.it/development/ci-runner/-/blob/main/docker-compose.yml?ref_type=heads) File uses a separate bridge Network with a pre-defined name `ci-bridge-net`, you can verify this with the `ip a` command.
 You should see a new Network device called `ci-bridge-net`.
 Now you can add an [IPTable rule](https://stackoverflow.com/a/45121429), to prohibit Access to the LAN.